mongodb/specifications/source/server-discovery-and-monitoring/server-monitoring.rst

             set connection timeout to connectTimeoutMS
             call {isMaster: 1}
             return new ServerDescription
-        except (NetworkError, CommandError) as e0:
+        except CommandError as exc:
             close connection
+            return new ServerDescription with type=Unknown, error=exc
+        except NetworkError as exc:
+            close connection
             clear connection pool for the server
-            return new ServerDescription with type=Unknown, error=e0
+            return new ServerDescription with type=Unknown, error=exc

     def wait():
         start = gettime()